A recent trend focuses on the potential health benefits of drinking coffee with lemon.

-They’re a great source of vitamin C and antioxidants — along with many other beneficial plant compounds — which is why they have been used for centuries for their medicinal properties (
+They’re a great source of vitamin C and antioxidants — along with many other beneficial plant compounds — which is why people have used them for their medicinal properties for centuries (

-The coffee with lemon trend suggests mixing 1 cup (240 mL) of coffee with the juice of 1 lemon.
+The coffee with lemon trend suggests mixing 1 cup (240 milliliters) of coffee with the juice of 1 lemon.

 While some may think that it’s an unusual combination, others believe that the benefits outweigh the odd flavor — although science may disagree.

 Coffee and lemon are two common ingredients with beneficial effects on your health.
 While some believe that mixing the two offers impressive benefits, science may disagree.

 Both coffee and lemons have many proven health benefits, which are predominantly associated with their high content of antioxidants.
 These molecules protect your body from the harmful effects of excessive amounts of free radicals (

 Here’s an overview of the benefits that each has to offer.

 Evidence-based benefits of coffee